-The Nintendo Switch has gained hordes of devout fans for its ultra-convenient portable play, allowing players to take all their favorite indie or AAA games out on their travels.
+The Nintendo Switch has gained hordes of devout fans for its ultra-convenient portable play, allowing players to take all their favorite Switch games out on their travels.
 There is, however, always a fear with any new portable console purchase: whether you're going to drop it.

-Thankfully, there are a host of practical solutions to this, and we've rounded up the very best Nintendo Switch carry cases we could find in the article below - as well as how best to pick 'em.
+Thankfully, there are a host of practical solutions, and we've rounded up the very best Nintendo Switch carry cases we could find in the article below – as well as how best to pick 'em.
 We haven't tested them all personally, but these are likely the best bets for someone on the hunt for a suitable Switch case.

-So whether you're looking for something hardy for big drops, or just a travel case to keep all your additional Joy-Cons and accessories tidied away, we've got just the thing for you.
+So whether you're looking for something hardy for big drops, or just a Nintendo Switch travel case to keep all your additional Joy-Cons and accessories tidied away, we've got just the thing for you.

-- The best Nintendo Switch prices, bundles, and deals
+- Check out the best Nintendo Switch prices, bundles, and deals

 Should I buy a Nintendo Switch carry case?

-This, of course, is its great strength: the Switch is able to take AAA and indie games on the go in 720p resolution, but also able to play TV-suited games at home with the proper picture they deserve.
-But it makes the console hard to categorize.
+One of the Switch's great perks is that it's able to take AAA and indie games on the go in 720p resolution, as well as play TV-suited games at home with the proper picture they deserve.
+But therein lies the danger.

 As a handheld, the Switch takes up a lot more space than a Nintendo 3DS or PS Vita, and requires more care with its vulnerable (albeit plastic) screen.
 While the 3DS has a smart clamshell design that keeps the screen out of harm's way, the Switch could well be prone to scratches if dumped in a bag or rucksack willy-nilly.